Using PowerOn Auto Provisioning

 When a Cisco MDS Series switch with POAP feature boots and does not find the startup configuration, the switch enters POAP mode and checks for a USB device (containing the configuration script file) in USB port 1.
 If it finds a USB device, it checks the device to see if the device also contains the software image files and the switch configuration file.

-If the switch does not find a USB device in USB port 1, or if the USB device does not contain the required software image files or the switch configuration file, the switch locates a DHCP server and bootstraps itself with the server's interface IP address, gateway, and DNS server IP addresses.
+If the switch does not find a USB device in USB port 1, or if the USB device does not contain the required software image files or the switch configuration file, the switch locates a DHCP server and bootstraps itself with the interface IP address, gateway, DNS server IP addresses, IP address of a TFTP server or the URL of an HTTP server and the bootfile name.
 The switch then obtains the IP address of a TFTP server or the URL of an HTTP server from where it downloads the necessary configuration files.

 Note